 Millet minor hockey is now accepting registration for new officials and returning officials.
 A 1-day clinic will apply to all first-year officials, returning level 1 officials, new level 2 officials and returning level 2 officials.
 The clinic will have 1-1/2 hours of ice time and ALL in attendance will be required to participate.
 Bring your gear.

 If you want to referee do not delay.
 There are only 30 seats available in the Millet class.
 There are other communities having clinics but that means traveling to them.
-Please contact our Referee in Chief, Greg Lepage, if you would like to referee this season.
+Register Here. or please contact our Referee in Chief, Noah White, if you have any questions and would like to referee this season.
 Training, mentoring and supervision will be provided.

 There has been some changes to the registration process this year.
 If you register for a clinic and need to move to another clinic, there will be a $20 service fee to do this.
 Please be sure of the clinic date when applying.

 Want To Be A Hockey Official?